Dominskyi93/car_service/README.md

 # CAR SERVICE
 This is a web application for a car service that provides information to users about all available cars and drivers.

-# Deployment
-This project has been deployed on Heroku.
-You can find it here: https://service-taxi-java.herokuapp.com/
+The project uses tools such as servlets, filters, JSP, JSTL, registration, authentication and password encryption.
+The project follows the Model-View-Controller (MVC) design pattern, with separate packages for controllers, models, and views.

 # Features:

-* User registration and login
+* User registration
+* User authentication
 * Ability to view all registered drivers
 * Ability to view all cars
 * Ability to view all car manufacturers